-PIKA has created a unique identity: to help, to learn and to offer an enriching experience for people who want to improve their paddling skills and find opportunities to enjoy BC’s waterways.
+PIKA’s a unique identity: to help, to learn and to offer an enriching experience for people who want to improve their paddling skills and find opportunities to enjoy BC’s waterways.

 What we do

-PIKA offers a calendar of paddling trips starting with the ever-popular Polar Bear Paddle on January 1st and continuing through the entire year.
+PIKA offers a calendar of paddling trips starting with the Polar Bear Paddle on January 1st and continuing through the year.
 Trips range from day paddles on Lower Mainland lakes, rivers, and inlets to longer trips of 3 to 14 days in areas such as the Broken Group Islands, Gulf Islands, Sunshine Coast, God’s Pocket, Central Coast, Broughton Archipelago and other wilderness areas of interest.